Why is it important to have pollinators in our environment?

 5. Avoid harmful fertilizers and pesticides.
 Even though some say they are insect-friendly, double-check the label.
 Using any pesticides changes the natural balance of your soil.

 6 Plant natives.
-Go to your local garden center and ask what types are plants are native to your area.
-Go have a look in your neighbors’ gardens for ideas or see what plants are around in your local parks.
+Go to your local garden centre and ask what types are plants are native to your area.
+Go have a look in your neighbours’ gardens for ideas, or see what plants are around in your local parks.

 7. Shop at your local farmers’ market.
-There is more farmers market than ever before around, here you can purchase organic fresh fruit and vegetables, whilst supporting your local community by buying local.
+There are more farmers’ markets than ever before around, here you can purchase organic fresh fruit and vegetables, whilst supporting your local community by buying locally.

 8. Spread the Word on Social Media.
 You can help this call to action by spreading the message about the plight of bees, monarch butterflies, and other declining pollinators on social media.
 Take a minute to share my link, on your other social media networks.

 9. Order a honey hive for your property, if you have room.
 Contact a local bee keeper and you can have the hive on your property as well as a few jars of honey each year.
 If you’re in NZ you can hire a beehive, that way you can relax knowing your flowers and fruit trees will be pollinated.
 Find out more http://kiwibees.co.nz/ or Google to find a local company in your area.

 10. Volunteer in your local area.
 There are many local reserves in your area that need your help planting trees, or native plants.

 11. Make a house for the insects to lay their eggs in and rest.
 My daughter made me a ladybird house for Christmas and I love it.
 It’s for the ladybugs.

 Want to know more about taking care of vital pollinators and would like to purchase my book that has all you need to know about creating a beautiful butterfly garden and raising healthy monarch butterflies, go purchase my excellent resource book.